Fluid-Dynamics-Of-Energy-Systems-Team/interactive-IB-NS-code/README.md

 3.)
 OpenGL utility toolkit (glut) (use: brew install freeglut)

-Adapt locations of libs in the Makefile (for OSX) and make the code.
+Adapt locations of libs in the Makefile (for OSX) and run "make".

 To change number of threads for openMP, change the setting in "defines.h".
 There are two defines: NUM_THREADS for the loops and NUM_THREADS_FFT for FFTW.